Columbia Canal: 1891 Canal

 In 1888, the canal was redesigned as an industrial power source.
 The revised design started at Gervais St. and extended about 3½ mi(5.6 km) north along the Congaree and Broad Rivers.
 It was about 150 ft (46 m) wide and 10 ft (3 m) deep.
 It included a new diversion dam, an entry lock, and a waste weir.
 It was opened in 1891.

 The Columbia Mill, now known as the South Carolina State Museum, was built on high ground north of Gervais Street.
 To power the alternating current motors in the mills, a powerhouse was built on the canal about 600 ft (183 m) away.
 This made it the first textile mill in the world to use AC motors and generate power away from the mill.

 The Columbia Hydro plant was built at the southern end of the canal.
 This produced power for industry, the City of Columbia, and the street railway system.
 It was once operated by the South Carolina Electric & Gas Co.

 2008

 In September 2008, the St Columbia division of the Ancient Order of Hibernians dedicated a memorial to the Irish canal workers that built the Columbia Canal.
 Known as the South Carolina Irish Memorial, this granite memorial pays tribute to the Irish workers that built and also died digging this canal, many that are buried at the nearby St. Peter's Catholic Church.

 2015

 As a result of catastrophic flooding in early October, the canal was breached.
-As of October 2015, the South Carolina Army National Guard was working to repair the breach.
+Shortly after, the South Carolina Army National Guard made a claim that repair was underway.
+In 2021 the funding for repairs, coming from the Dept. of Housing and Urban Development, was approved and repairs have been estimated to be completed by 2023.
+As of February 2024, repairs on the canal have yet to begin.
+They still remain in the planning stage.